openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func notify(): Unit
 ```

-Functionality: Wakes up one thread waiting on the associated mutex.
+Function: Wakes up one thread waiting on the associated mutex.

 Exceptions: